Overview of Osteonecrosis

-Your bones are made up of living cells that need a blood supply to stay healthy.
-In osteonecrosis, blood flow to part of a bone is reduced.
-This causes death of bone tissue, and the bone can eventually break down and the joint will collapse.
+The bones of the human body are made up of living cells that need a blood supply to stay healthy.
+In osteonecrosis, blood flow to part of a bone is disrupted.
+This results in death of bone tissue, and the bone can eventually break down and the joint will collapse.
+Osteonecrosis is also called:

 Osteonecrosis can happen to any bone, but most often it develops in the ends of long bones, such as the: